Shiqian-Yan/TSA-Net/README.md

-# A *Faster* Pytorch Implementation of Two-Stream Attention Faster R-CNN
+# A Pytorch Implementation of Two-Stream Attention Faster R-CNN

 ## Introduction